testinggospels/camouflage-docs/docs/http.md

 ###### _setupCacheWithOptions(options: apicache.Options): void_

-Camouflage HTTP uses, `apicache` to configure a cache middleware for your mocks.
+Camoflage HTTP uses, `apicache` to configure a cache middleware for your mocks.
 By default, the cache is saved in memory and you can provide a ttl in seconds via config.
 However in case you want more control over the options, you can fine tune the settings using `setupCacheWithOptions`.

 Following example shows how you can cache with redis instead of in memory.